-Annapurna Tilicho lake is located at an elevation of 4919m in the Manang district, in the Annapurna range of the Himalayas, and is also known as the highest Lake in the world.
-The trekking route is a difficult trek and one of the Annapurna area’s finest routes.
+The Annapurna Tilicho Lake Trek, also known as the World’s Highest Lake, is situated at an elevation of 4919 meters in the Manang region of the Annapurna range of the Himalayas.
+The Annapurna Tilicho Lake trek route is a difficult trek and one of the Annapurna area’s finest routes.
 It provides a breathtaking view of the eastern side of the world-famous Annapurna circuit with natural beauty and cultural and traditional values.

 Tilicho Base Camp